The Early Childhood Main Round Application closes on February 21st!!!

 For some schools, sibling preference must be verified.
 Verification of priority is a process to make sure that students who self-report they should receive priority qualify for the priority.

 Schools whose entry grade (the earliest grade the school offers) filled in the previous Main Round must complete priority verification for applying students.
-For example, a K-8 school that met its kindergarten match target in the Main Round for SY23-24 will participate in sibling priority verification for grades K-8 in the Main Round for SY24-25.
+For example, a K-8 school that met its kindergarten match target in the Main Round for SY24-25 will participate in sibling priority verification for grades K-8 in the Main Round for SY25-26.

 At these schools, the sibling relationship must be verified in order to be eligible for student priority.
 The family will provide documentation to the school that meets a burden of proof set forth by the district to demonstrate either: A biological or legal sibling relationship through one or more common parents or legal guardians OR shared household status among siblings through a common address.
 These priorities shall be verified in coordination between the applicant and the school.
 Families shall have the ability to appeal the school’s review of sibling status within one week of the close of the Main Round application.

 Families can reach out to the school to get additional information about the process for verification.
-See Sibling Verification Directions for more information about how to submit documentation to each school.
+Please read the Sibling Verification Directions on how to submit documentation to each school.
 Schools offer online and/or in person options.

 • Alice M. Harte Charter School